-Volunteer Vitality: Valley volunteers give back
+Volunteer Vitality: Valley vols give back, pay forward

 This article first appeared as the cover story in the January 2023 edition of Today Magazine, our monthly publication